-All that said, coprophagia is not a behavior most of us will tolerate in our companion dogs.
-There are some health risks to coprophagia, such as an increased risk of parasites (some of which are zoonotic, which means that people can get them, too).
+All that said, a dog eating poop is not a behavior most of us will tolerate in our companion dogs.
+There are some health risks to a dog eating poop, such as an increased risk of parasites (some of which are zoonotic, which means that people can get them, too).
 If your dog has allergies, as one of mine does, the undigested remnants of allergens in the poop of animals fed certain diets can trigger an allergic reaction.

 As soon as I realized what Mischief was up to, I sprang into action.
-There are two important aspects to any treatment plan dealing with coprophagia: management and training.
+There are two important aspects to any treatment plan dealing with a dog eating poop: management and training.
 Let’s start with management.

-The more your dog practices any behavior, be it coprophagia or sitting politely to greet guests, the better the dog gets at that behavior.
-This means that if your dog eats poop and you want him to stop, preventing him from “practicing” that poop-eating behavior is of vital importance.
+The more your dog practices any behavior, be it a dog eating poop or sitting politely to greet guests, the better the dog gets at that behavior.
+For a dog eating poop, this means preventing him from “practicing” that poop-eating behavior is of vital importance.
 There are several ways to do this.

 Management in place, I could get down to training to stop the coprophagia.
 While there are several food additives on the market that claim to make the dog’s poop unappetizing, these options were not available to me due to Layla’s severe allergies.
 If you go this route, it’s important to treat every dog in the household, or the offending dog will learn to just keep trying in order to find an unadulterated pile to munch on.
 These additives are not completely effective, although they can work for some dogs.